 It doesn’t get much cheaper than this.
 At only $10 this does the trick and it’s more reliable than using the Playmemories app through your phone.
 Great for shots of starry skies or the northern lights!

-This thing comes with rave reviews from various photography and reddit communities.
-The idea of just being able to clip your camera to a backpack strap or belt sounds amazing so I hope it lives up to it’s billing.
-I’ve been talking about it for months so I bit the bullet and it’s supposed to arrive any day now….
+This thing comes with rave reviews from various photography and Reddit communities.
+Just being able to clip your camera to a backpack strap is amazing and super convenient, especially for hiking.